 Gloves only work when they match the task.
 If dexterity or grip is lost, gloves get removed.

-Hi-vis is not “present or absent.”
-It has to remain visible in real conditions (dust, dirt, wear).
+Hi-vis is not just present or absent.
+It must remain visible in real conditions.

 Even high-quality PPE fails if the combination doesn’t work.
 This checklist helps you standardize approved setups and validate them quickly in the field.